PARTNERS AND PROJECTS

 The Royal Children’s Hospital and The Royal Melbourne Hospital

 This program is helping young Victorians living with a disability to grow their career opportunities and gives our students greater skills and knowledge while they study.
-During the year, our students complete three nine- week placements.
+During the year, our students complete four six-week placements.

-The class is deployed across a range of functional areas in the hospital, including human resources, medical records, allied health, volunteer and family services, early learning centre, kitchen, mailroom and equipment departments.
+The class is deployed across a range of functional areas in the hospital, including human resources, medical records, allied health, volunteer and family services, environmental, kitchen, mailroom and equipment library departments.

 Apply now